osm2pgsql-dev/osm2pgsql-website/_manual-v2/05-running.md

 {% include_relative options/database.md %}

+Note that the `-W` or `--password` option does not take a password as argument!
+It just makes sure that osm2pgsql will ask for a password interactively.
+{:.tip}

 You can also use libpq environment variables to set connection parameters.
 For a full list of available parameters, please consult the [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-envars.html).